 9. Minwax Wood Putty

 You can choose from 9 different shades and a pound container, or it comes in a one, two, three, four, or five pack of 3.75-ounce cans.
 This allows you to tailor your wood filler to your project size, and you can be sure you won’t run out halfway through.
-The cover screws on to create an airtight seal that keeps your putty soft and easy to use.
-It’s best suited for smaller projects because it doesn’t come in larger sizes, but you can buy multiples at one time.
+The cover screws on to create an airtight seal that keeps your wood putty soft and easy to use.
+The wood filler is best suited for smaller projects because it doesn’t come in larger sizes, but you can buy multiples at one time.

 - No sanding required